 This ruling is directed only to the taxpayer requesting it.
-Section 6110(j)(3) of the Code provides that it may not be used or cited as precedent.
+Section 6110(k)(3) of the Code provides that it may not be used or cited as precedent.

-In accordance with the power of attorney on file with this office, a copy of this letter is being sent to A.
+Pursuant to a power of attorney on file in this office, a copy of this letter is being sent to you.